miguelmartin75/Wink-Signals/readme.md

 ---

 A fast template event system for C++, using the Fastest Possible C++ Delegates.
 This library is designed to be fast and easy to use.
 It is incredibly lightweight and type-safe.
+This library uses some C++11 features, so it may or may not compile with your compiler.

 # Author